 Beach Type: Sand and Shingle | Lifeguards: No | Dog-friendly: Yes

-It’s also close to the East Pier and is backed by the fashionable Church Street, with its independent shops that add spice and character to this part of Whitby.
-The 199 Steps that lead up to Whitby Abbey start also start from the end of Church Street, and nearby Henrietta Street is home to the world-famous Fortunes Kippers.
-The best place to stay for easy access to this fantastic beach is one of these excellent Whitby holiday cottages
+It’s also close to the East Pier and backed by fashionable Church Street, with its independent shops adding character to this part of Whitby.
+The 199 Steps that lead up to Whitby Abbey start from the end of Church Street, and nearby Henrietta Street is home to the world-famous Fortunes Kippers.

 Whitby West Cliff Beach (Whitby Sands Beach)